github/opensource.guide/_articles/leadership-and-governance.md

 Once you've established leadership roles, don't forget to document how people can attain them!
 Establish a clear process for how someone can become a maintainer or join a subcommittee in your project, and write it into your GOVERNANCE.md.
 Tools like [Vossibility](https://github.com/icecrime/vossibility-stack) can help you publicly track who is (or isn't) making contributions to the project.
 Documenting this information avoids the community perception that maintainers are a clique that makes its decisions privately.

 Finally, if your project is on GitHub, consider moving your project from your personal account to an Organization and adding at least one backup admin.
-[GitHub Organizations](https://github.com/blog/674-introducing-organizations) make it easier to manage permissions and multiple repositories and protect your project's legacy.
+[GitHub Organizations](https://help.github.com/articles/creating-a-new-organization-account/) make it easier to manage permissions and multiple repositories and protect your project's legacy through [shared ownership](../building-community.md#share-ownership-of-your-project).

 ## When should I give someone commit access?